phphoebe/ECommerce-Database-Analysis/README.md

 * Working as an eCommerce Database Analyst for a start-up online retailer.
 * Exploring the database with multiple tables containing data about website activity, orders and products.
 * Tackling the assignments and projects structured in way that follow the life of the company in chronological order.
-* Extracting and analyzing data using SQL to help Marketing and Website Managers to steer the business in below fields:
+* Extracting and analyzing data using SQL to help Marketing and Website Managers to steer the business in: